Brian Calley

 Brian Nelson Calley (born March 25, 1977) is an American politician who served as the 63rd lieutenant governor of Michigan from 2011 to 2019.
 A member of the Republican Party, he was previously elected to the Michigan House of Representatives from 2007 to 2011.
+He currently serves as president of the Michigan Small Business Association, and as a member of the board of trustees of Oakland University.

 Calley is known for his advocacy for people with autism and their families; his daughter is autistic.
 Calley campaigned to require Michigan health insurance plans to include coverage for autism therapies, signing into law a package providing for such reforms as acting governor.

 Early life and political career

 Calley was born in Dearborn, the third of six children.
 The family moved from Dearborn Heights to Fort Riley, Kansas, in 1982 where his father was stationed in the U.S. Army.
 Two years later, the family moved back to Michigan where Calley graduated from Ionia High School in 1994.
 After attending Montcalm Community College while a student at Ionia High School, he earned a bachelor's degree in business administration from Michigan State University in 1998 and a Master's in Business Administration from Grand Valley State University in 2000.
 In the 10 years preceding his election to the Michigan legislature, Calley held various positions within the banking industry, primarily making commercial loans.
 During this time he served two terms on Ionia County Board of Commissioners, both as Vice Chairperson.

 Calley was elected to the Michigan House of Representatives in 2006 and re-elected in 2008.
 He served both terms in the minority, with the 2009–2010 term seeing the smallest Republican caucus in 40 years.
 In the House he gained a reputation as an expert on tax policy and served as minority vice chair of the House Tax Policy Committee.
 He was named the 2008 "Legislator of the Year” by the state's Small Business Association, the first time a freshman lawmaker has received that designation.

 In 2010, despite securing the Republican nomination for state Senate days earlier, Calley was announced as gubernatorial candidate Rick Snyder's running mate.
 Tea Party supporters from west Michigan momentarily contested Calley's nomination during the state Republican Convention at Michigan State University's Breslin Center in favor of Bill Cooper, a Norton Shores businessman and former candidate for Congress.
 Cooper withdrew his name from consideration and publicly threw his support behind Calley.
 In securing the nomination for lieutenant governor, the state Senate nomination was vacated and former state Representative Judy Emmons was chosen to fill the spot.

 Snyder and Calley went on to defeat Lansing Mayor Virgil Bernero and his running mate, Southfield Mayor Brenda Lawrence in the general election by 58% to 39%.